 We liaise closely with Staff when receiving and transferring children to different schools ensuring all relevant paperwork is passed on and all needs are discussed and understood.

-All children are in the care of a class teacher who has overall responsibility for their well being and in most classes there will be a teaching assistant to support learning.
-In order to promote effective learning we keep our classes below thirty pupils and occasionally sometimes use a structure based on mixed age groups.
-For 2016/2017 we are in a position where we can offer single age classes from Reception through to Year 6.
+All children are in the care of a class teacher who has overall responsibility for their well being, and in most classes there will also be a teaching assistant to further support learning and pastoral care.
+In order to promote the best learning possible we maintain class sizes below thirty pupils.
+For 2017/2018 we are in a position where we can offer single age (year group) classes from Reception right through to Year 6.

 We like our pupils to be keen and punctual but hopefully not too early in the morning!
-School begins at 8.55am and children should not arrive on the premises before 8.40am.
-There is a fifteen minute morning break at 10.45am for all children and in the afternoon at 2.00pm for those in key stage one, lunchtime is from 12.15pm to 1.15pm.
+School begins with registration at 8.55am.
+The gates are opened at 8.45am and children should not arrive before this time.
+There is a fifteen minute morning break at 10.45am for all children.
+Key stage one also have a short break in the afternoon.
+Lunchtime is from 12.15pm to 1.15pm for all years.

-At the end of the school day all children are dismissed via the key stage two playground at 3.10pm for key stage one and reception and at 3.15pm for older children.
+At the end of the school day all children are dismissed from the main (key stage two) playground at either 3.10pm for key stage one and reception, or 3.15pm for the older children.
 Parents are asked to wait for their children on the playground and to notify school office prior to anyone other than a parent or guardian collecting.

-All children in Receptions, Year 1 and Year 2 are entitled to a free school meal.
-For the other children (those in key stage 2) hot meals are available at a cost of £2.20 per day.
+All children in Reception, Year 1 and Year 2 are entitled to a free school meal.
+For the other children (those in key stage two) hot meals are available to purchase.

-You can download menus and further information from the NORSE website.
+Menus and further information can be downloaded from the NORSE website.